lee2sman/Intermediate-Programming/classes/week9.md

 ```
 sudo apt-get update
-sudo apt-get install nodejs
+sudo apt-get install nodejs-legacy
 sudo apt-get install npm
-sudo ln -s 'which nodejs' /usr/bin/node
 ```

-That last command ensures that your instance will run the correct nodejs package that you've installed.

 22. Check that everything is working.
 Type ``node``` and make sure it drops into node on the server.
+To get out of node, you'll type ```.exit``` or Control-C.

 23. Let's now install our needed node modules. ```npm install``` and it will find our needed modules on the server.

-24. Run it! ```node sketch.js```
+It knows what modules to install based on your modules.json file you transferred over before.

+24. You should be able to run your code on the server now. ```node sketch.js``` Note that node-legacy does not like if you use ```let``` instead of ```var``` and will give you an error.
+If this happens to you force it to accept it.
+Open up your sketch.js or whatever you called your file.
+Add the line ```use strict;``` at the beginning of the file.
+Save and re-upload with Filezilla.

-25. It works!
-Let's make it permanently run. ```sudo npm install forever -g```.
+25. Try it again on the server. ```node sketch.js``` If it works, let's make it permanently run. ```sudo npm install forever -g```.
 This installs the tool *forever* globally so all node packages can use it.

 26. We can now run this *forever* with ```forever start sketch.js```

 27. To test what bots are running in the future if you login you can type ```forever list``` to see what's running on the instance.
+Note that some students found that posting every five minutes causes Twitter to turn you off.
+I run my bots once an hour and haven't had an issue.
+To post once an hour, change this line to ```setInterval(tweeter, 3600000);``` so that it posts once every 3600000 milliseconds (aka 1 hour).

 28. If you want to stop your bots you can type ```forever stopall``` and restart with ```forever start```

+## Notes

 # Tutorial
 Video [tutorial](https://www.youtube.com/watch?v=26bajyD4fLg)